ufo2mstar/ufo2mstar.github.io/_posts/2017-11-10-friendship_limit_0_to_dunbar.md

 ## Kinship and Friendship
 As my quest to pin down morality continues, one important concept that I want to put down is my current take on the facts around friendship and kinship.
-One of the strong contentions I hear from my friend (an ardent supporter of all-things-Indic) is echoing the sentiments of his recent guru Ashay Naik
+A recent quote I heard about from my friend (an ardent supporter of all-things-Indic) is echoing the sentiments of his recent guru Ashay Naik:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Hinduism is kinship based not ideology based.
 Easy to enter in ideological group not so in a kinship network. <a href="https://t.co/xpjJAgb6N9">https://t.co/xpjJAgb6N9</a></p>&mdash; Damanaka (@AshayNaik1) <a href="https://twitter.com/AshayNaik1/status/926966427797434368?ref_src=twsrc%5Etfw">November 5, 2017</a></blockquote>